qforestlab/segmentation_correction/02_prep.md

 1. In the project manager, select your project name.
 2. Navigate to **Edit → Attributes → Coordinate Reference Systems**.
 3. In the GeoSysManager database, open **NQLD.gfx** and confirm.
-(You can find the NQLD.gfx file on the shares.)
+(You can find the NQLD.gfx file on the australia shares, if you are working on a different region and using this manual as a guide, make a `.gfx` file for your own UTM Zone by following the steps [here](https://github.com/qforestlab/riscan_registration/blob/main/1.GeoSysManager.md).)
    ![Open NQLD.gfx](https://github.com/user-attachments/assets/b094947c-3642-48bc-86ea-2c8c7ddf38f4)
 4. Apply these settings:
    ![CRS settings](https://github.com/user-attachments/assets/49655251-ec08-4177-ba84-a049ed6d42db)